MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD07_LAB_MANUAL.md

 #### Scenario

-You are planning to create and code an MVC models that implements your plan for cupcakes and bakeries, in the application.
+You are planning to create and code an MVC models that implement your plan for cupcakes and bakeries, in the application.
 To connect the application to a data store, your development team has decided to use Entity Framework.
 You have been asked to create a class that derives from a DbContext class, and then use the class to retrieve data from the data store and store data in the data store.
 The application enables to store uploaded cupcakes, edit their properties, view their details, and delete them in response to user requests.

 #### Objectives